wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

-    *   (c) in the case of a publication or disclosure under [section 135(2)(f)][174], in accordance with the terms and conditions of the consent referred to in that paragraph.
+    *   (c) in the case of a publication or disclosure under [section 135(2)(f)][176], in accordance with the terms and conditions of the consent referred to in that paragraph.

-    (2) A person commits an offence if the person fails to comply with this section and is liable, on summary conviction,---
+    (2) A person commits an offence if the person fails to comply with this section and is liable, on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $200,000 (or both):

     *   (b) in the case of a body corporate, to a fine not exceeding $500,000\.

+    Section 136(2): amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 137 Application of other enactments to information, data, documents, or forecasts published or disclosed under section 135

-*   Nothing in any Act, other than this Act or the [Official Information Act 1982][373] or the [Local Government Official Information and Meetings Act 1987][374], requires the Bank or any person to whom information, data, a document, or a forecast has been published or disclosed under [section 135][174] to make that information, data, document, or forecast available to any other person.
+*   Nothing in any Act, other than this Act or the [Official Information Act 1982][387] or the [Local Government Official Information and Meetings Act 1987][388], requires the Bank or any person to whom information, data, a document, or a forecast has been published or disclosed under [section 135][176] to make that information, data, document, or forecast available to any other person.

 ## Part 4
 Distress management